volodymyr-sh/Data-Analysis/gamezone-sales-analysis/README.md

 The dataset includes the following information: user ID, order ID, purchase timestamp, shipping timestamp, product name, product ID, USD price, purchase platform, marketing channel, account creation method, country code, and area code.
 The main metrics are USD price, total revenue, number of orders.
 The key dimensions are time, region, marketing channel, and product.

-The dataset can be found here - GameZone Sales Analysis for 2019-2023 Some comments on the sheets in the Google Spreadsheet:
+The dataset can be found here - [GameZone Sales Analysis for 2019-2023](https://docs.google.com/spreadsheets/d/177ajCBqHcgs3DnsMzTgmoadxJP-N7MaefZFOtvr4SzI/edit?gid=0#gid=0).
+Some comments on the sheets in the Google Spreadsheet:
 * *orders* and *regions* - original tables,
 * *orders_cleaned* - the table after data cleaning and with additional columns to support the initial EDA; new or transformed data are marked with maroon column names,